dave-007/csb/Deploy-Serverless-Containers-With-Azure-Cloud-Shell/Deploy-Serverless-Containers-With-Azure-Cloud-Shell.md

     DNSNameLabel        = $myDNSName
     Port                = 80                    #optional
-    RegistryCredential  = $PSCred               #required if this is NOT a public docker registry IdentityType        = 'SystemAssigned'      #optional, but useful for a future blog post Tag                 = $tags                 #optional uses hashtable defined above Debug               = $true                 #optional but very interesting to see the debug output }
+    RegistryCredential  = $PSCred               #required if this is NOT a public docker registry IdentityType        = 'SystemAssigned'      #optional, but useful for a future tutorial Tag                 = $tags                 #optional uses hashtable defined above Debug               = $true                 #optional but very interesting to see the debug output }